Types of Business Models

 When you purchase a razor from the drugstore, you will notice that the replacement razor blades cost more than the razor itself.

-Apple iPhones and Mac Computers also use this in a slightly different way.
+Apple iPhones and Mac Computers also use this model in a slightly different way.

 They will sell you a high ticket item like a phone or computer and then push their additional products and services such as cases, screen protectors, and Apps.

-More companies that use this include Keurig, Printer and Ink companies, and Xbox.
+More companies that use this model include Keurig, Printer and Ink companies, and Xbox.

-The franchiser, or original owner, works with the franchisee to help them with financing, marketing, and other operations to ensure the functions as it should.
+The franchiser, or original owner, works with the franchisee to help them with financing, marketing, and other business operations to ensure the business functions as it should.

 In return, the franchisee pays the franchiser a percentage of the profits.